openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 API](https://kubernetes.io/docs/tasks/debug/debug-cluster/resource-metrics-pipeline/):

 - CPU usage in `cores`.
-- Memory usage in a SI units.
+- Memory usage in SI units.
 - The time window used to aggregate the above mentioned data.

 To gather data about the available CPU cores and memory available to control